kevin-biot/rtgf/draft-lane2-rtgf-00.md

 6. Apply `controls`, `prohibitions`, and `duties` to the planned operation.
 7. Deny execution (`imt_verification_failed`) on any failure.

+RTGF-REQ-021: Verifiers **MUST** maintain a bounded cache of observed `jti` values per issuer for at least the greater of `ttl_sec` or 24 hours to prevent replay of revoked or expired tokens.

 ## 6. Revocation and Transparency
 RTGF-REQ-030: Registries **MUST** provide signed revocation lists mapping `jti` to status values; lists MAY be compressed bitsets.